 ArsTechnica reports that the big question hanging over the Tezos project is whether its so-called initial coin offering violated US securities laws.
 Those laws require companies to register with the Securities and Exchange Commission (SEC) before they can offer securities to the public.
 The lawsuits argue that, legally speaking, the Tezos crowdfunding campaign was a sale of securities, and so the Breitmans broke the law by ignoring SEC rules.
 Naturally, there would haven’t been much of a reason to file a lawsuit if Tezos turned out to be a success, however, the launch of the coin is now months overdue, and investors are beginning to wonder if anything will ever come of their investment.

 Recently, the prominent Wall Street based law firm Levi & Korsinsky got in on the Tezos action as well, putting out their own press release.
 The firm also reached out to us to share their views on the case.
 After discussing the cryptocurrency world at length (to which their representative seemed very knowledgeable), they left us with the assurance of tighter, stronger, and more direct allegations in their complaint, closing the door on the shakiness of the cases already filed.
 To contact Levi & Korsinsky about this matter, or to discuss your options, simply click here.
+The deadline for this action is January 25, 2018, so time is running out!
+If you would like to discuss your options, please contact the firm immediately.

 Below is a copy of their complaint for your convenience: